boku-ilen/geodot-plugin/README.md

 Various types of Raster and Vector data can be loaded from georeferenced files and used in Godot.
 One might load a heightmap from a GeoTIFF, building footprints from a Shapefile, or an entire database of data from a GeoPackage.
 Thanks to efficient filtering and cropping, data can be loaded in real-time.

+Automated builds of the addon with an included demo can be found [in the GitHub Actions tab](https://github.com/boku-ilen/geodot-plugin/actions).
+The `master` branch is a GDExtension plugin for Godot 4.x.
+For Godot 3.x with GDNative, use the `godot3` branch and its builds.

 Feel free to join our Discord for talking about geospatial Godot: https://discord.gg/MhB5sG7czF

 ## Usage